tencentyun/intlcloud-documents/doc_new/267_云直播_LVB/intl_en/C32835_区域配置_intl_en.md

 ## Prerequisites
 You have logged in to the [LVB Console](https://console.cloud.tencent.com/live).
 ## Directions
-1. When adding a domain name or selecting a playback domain name, select the accelerated region for live streaming content delivery ("Mainland China", "Overseas, Hong Kong, China, Macao, China and Taiwan, China", and "Global acceleration") and click **Submit**.
+1. When adding a domain name or selecting a playback domain name, select the accelerated region for live streaming content delivery ("Mainland China", "Overseas, Hong Kong (China), Macao (China) and Taiwan (China)", and "Global acceleration") and click **Submit**.
 ![](https://main.qcloudimg.com/raw/bffc28b43fb63cdbd996a93790cb5db5.png)
 2. In **Domain Name Management**, click **Manage** or the playback domain name to be configured to enter the domain name management page.
  ![](https://main.qcloudimg.com/raw/3062e7f646234347a7ba2709bce75e3a.png)